Hugo-Zhu/alegant/README.md

 ```bash
 pip install alegant
 ```
-To install fairseq and develop locally:
+To install Alegant and develop locally:
 ```bash
 python setup.py develop
 ```

 ## Example

-For examples on how to use Elegant, please refer to the examples directory in this repository.
+For examples on how to use elegant, please refer to the examples directory in this repository.
 It contains sample configuration files and code snippets to help you get started.

 ## Usage

-To use alegant, follow the steps below:
+To use Alegant, follow the steps below:

 1. Define your Model.
 2. Define your DataModule.